Pistorius, slain girlfriend had planned future - uncle

 Police have said there are no other suspects and the pair were the only people in the house at the time.
 Initial reports suggested he may have mistaken her for an intruder.

-"After consulting with legal representatives we deeply regret the allegation of premeditated murder," Anthony said.
+"After consulting with legal representatives we deeply regret the allegation of premeditated murder," Arnold said.

 "We have no doubt there is no substance to the allegation and that the state's own case, including its own forensic evidence, strongly refutes any possibility of a premeditated murder or indeed any murder at all."